okfn/handbook/text/courses/index.rst

 Courses
 =======

-<p>Welcome to the School of Data courses.
+Welcome to the School of Data courses.
 School of Data produces two types of material:

-<strong>Courses:</strong> explain *why* something is important and help you to understand the basic decisions involved in picking particular tools or approaches and where it is worth investing your time.
+**Courses:** explain *why* something is important and help you to understand the basic decisions involved in picking particular tools or approaches and where it is worth investing your time.

-<strong>Recipes</strong> - explain *how* to do something and may advocate using a particular tool or method to do so.
+**Recipes** - explain *how* to do something and may advocate using a particular tool or method to do so.

 Data might sound scary sometimes - don’t worry, we're there to guide you through!
-If you have any questions about the material, simply drop us a line via the <a href="http://lists.okfn.org/mailman/listinfo/school-of-data" title="mailing list">mailing list</a>.
+If you have any questions about the material, simply drop us a line via the `mailing list <http://lists.okfn.org/mailman/listinfo/school-of-data>`_

 Data Fundamentals
 ------------------------